thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-The practice of building models of the world and staying alert for special situations when something jumps out at you.
+The practice of building models of the world and staying alert for special situations when something jumps out.
 You can test your beliefs if you accept the outcome as a grade on your problem-solving method.
-It is substance for inquiry.
-Learning becomes a game when your judgment carries the burden of uncertainty fr.
+The results become substance for inquiry, and learning turns into a game when your judgment carries the burden of uncertainty fr.

 ---